tqtifnypmb/armature/README.md

 server.run(myApp)
 ```

+## Assumpsions

+As a programmer who wants to write a CGI/FastCGI application, I assume you know about how CGI/FastCGI works.
+So Armature's goal is to provider enough features but not too much, We want to make it easy and clean.

 ## Compatibility

 Currently Armature has not heavily tested yet.
 It's has been tested on OSX 10.11 , lighttpd.